 The Koenigsegg CCXR was the first ‘green’ Hypercar in the world, designed and calibrated to run on E85 and E100 biofuel, as well as normal gasoline.
 This was truly ground breaking at the time as the sportscar industry did not at all focus on the “green” aspect.

-Today, Koenigsegg keeps on setting new records – see records – and employs around 70 full-time staff, plus consultants.
+Today, Koenigsegg keeps on setting new records – see records – and employs around 400 full-time staff.
 Everyone works under Christian’s direct guidance.
 Each and every Koenigsegg is created and meticulously assembled by a tight-knit group of automotive artisans to the highest possible standards, under Christian’s watchful eye.